Arian-Rahman/Kaggle_Blue_Book_for_Bulldozers_project/README.md

 My first Time Series Analysis project based on Kaggle's BlueBook_Bulldozer dataset .

 Download link for data can be found on the notebook .
-Extract them after creating a folder named 'data'
+Extract them inside 'data' folder